 Run for Shelter is our premier family friendly fundraisers for My Father’s House.
 The event will include a fun run/walk down a scenic closed road in Boring Oregon totaling 2.2miles round trip, a 5k race and races for kids.

+EVENT POSTPONED.
+Please visit the event website for current information.
 The annual Bridge to Brews foot race is back with a new route in 2020, taking participants over the Broadway, Steel, Morrison and Hawthorne Bridge.
-Head to Waterfront Park after the race for the “brews” section of the event which features a classic Portland beer festival where you can sample local beer, cider and distilleries….
+Head to Waterfront Park after the race for the “brews” section of the event which features a classic Portland beer…

+EVENT CHANGED TO VIRTUAL RUN/WALK.
+Please visit the event website for current information.
 This spring tradition takes participants along the scenic Columbia river along the Marine Drive bike path featuring views of Mt.
 Hood, lots of boats and marinas, and a gorgeous sunrise.
-An incredible post-race party spoils all finishers with complimentary commemorative champagne flutes, mimosas and beer, amazing giant medals, delicious brunch with croissants and scrambled eggs,…
+An incredible post-race party spoils all finishers with complimentary commemorative champagne flutes,…